What Percent Of Customers Leave Reviews

 Motivations That Lead To Review Submission

-• Emotional response: exceptional or terrible experiences motivate reviews more strongly than neutral ones.
+• Emotional response: Exceptional or terrible experiences motivate reviews more strongly than neutral ones.

 Barriers That Prevent Reviews